 - A basic research team that works in areas relevant to PKD, such as cell signaling pathways that effect cell growth, experimental work in biological models of PKD and kidney tissue studies.

 - The PKD Clinic is engaged in important national PKD research studies.

 - The center is actively building its PKD registry, which will serve as a valuable foundation for a comprehensive PKD Clinic.

 Research & Innovation

-Cleveland Clinic is a leader in research to uncover innovative ways of managing PKD with the goal of establishing an evidence-based medical approach to the diagnosis and treatment of the disease.
+Cleveland Clinic is a leader in research to uncover innovative ways of diagnosing and treating renal diseases through evidence-based medicine.

 The Department of Nephrology is a participant in the first national randomized clinical trial of treatments for PKD.
 The HALT-PKD study involves individuals with autosomal dominant polycystic kidney disease (ADPKD), the most common inherited form of PKD.
 Participants are given drugs to control hypertension.
 The study will use kidney growth to measure the effectiveness of an intervention.